-- (1) Been tabled, - (2) Been postponed indefinitely,

-- 1

-- (3) Failed to pass on any of its readings, or

-- 2 3

-Been placed on the unfavorable calendar, the contents of that bill or the principal provisions of its subject matter shall not be considered in any other measure originating in the Senate or originating thereafter in the House.
-Upon the point of order being raised and sustained by the Chair, that measure shall be laid upon the table, and shall not be taken therefrom except by a two-thirds vote of the members present and voting.
+- (1) Been tabled, - (2) Been postponed indefinitely, - (3) Failed to pass on any of its readings, or - (4) Been placed on the unfavorable calendar, the contents of that bill or the principal provisions of its subject matter shall not be considered in any other measure originating in the Senate or originating thereafter in the House.
+Upon the point of order being raised and sustained by the chair, that measure shall be laid upon the table, and shall not be taken therefrom except by a two-thirds vote of the members present and voting.

-No local bill shall be held by the Chair to embody the contents of or the principal provisions of the subject matter of any statewide measure which has been laid on the table, has failed to pass on any of its readings, or has been placed on the unfavorable calendar.
+(b) No local bill shall be held by the chair to embody the contents of or the principal provisions of the subject matter of any statewide measure which has been laid on the table, has failed to pass on any of its readings, or has been placed on the unfavorable calendar.

 RULE 43.
-Amendments. - No amendment to a measure before the House shall be in order unless the amendment is germane to the measure under consideration.
+Amendments. - (a) No amendment to a measure before the House shall be in order unless the amendment is germane to the measure under consideration.
 A House amendment deleting a previously adopted House amendment shall not be in order, except that this sentence does not apply to amendments adopted under Rule 38(c).
+No amendment that is clearly unconstitutional shall be in order.